vi-technologies/data-engineering-home-assignment/README.md

 ## Coding instructions:
-- The file `stock_prices.csv` contains daily closing price of a few stocks on the NYSE/NASDAQ
+- The file `stocks_data.csv` contains daily closing price of a few stocks on the NYSE/NASDAQ
 - Load the file as a DataFrame, Dataset, or RDD and complete the assignment objectives
 - The result of each question should be saved as a separate file in an S3 Bucket